pleumann/pasta80/README.md

 ...
 ```

+You can check your whole setup by calling the compiler with `--config`.
+It will show the full paths of all internal and external requirements and whether they are fulfilled.

 ## Using the compiler

 To run the compiler just invoke the executable with the name of a Pascal source file to translate.